scottyeager/info_foundation/src/decentralization/councils/grid_council.md

 ## Details

 * Remuneration
-    * 80 EUR value in TFT per hour for the work we do as grid guardians
+    * 80 EUR value in TFT per hour for the work we do as grid guardians.
+These TFTs were gifted to the TF Foundation by farmers.
 * How do we work together
     * A public visible circle on circles.threefold.me